-The exhibition features large-scale photographic installations that suggest the ways that history is constructed, organized, and perhaps manipulated.
+The exhibition featured large-scale photographic installations that suggest ways history is constructed, organized, and perhaps manipulated.
 In these works, Azoulay continues her excavation of urban layers and their hidden histories.

 Azoulay began this series during a residency at KW Institute for Contemporary Art in Berlin.
-Channeling the spirit of archeologist, historian, and urban explorer, she traveled around Germany collecting and photographing objects and architectural fragments.
+Channelling the spirit of archeologist, historian, and urban explorer, she travelled around Germany collecting and photographing objects and architectural fragments.